sinnerschrader-mobile/s2m-toolbox-ios/CONTRIBUTING.md

 ## HOW TO

-* clone a copy of the project
+* Clone this project
-* if you use cocopods in your project, change the declaration to `pod 'S2MToolbox', :path => '<mypathtocodes2m-toolbox-ios>'`
+* if you use cocoapods in your project, change the declaration to `pod 'S2MToolbox', :path => '<mypathtocodes2m-toolbox-ios>'`
 * Commit your changes

 ## For S2M Members

-* Tag your commit and Update the version in 'S2MToolbox.podspec' accordingly (requires pushing rights
+* Tag your commit and Update the version in 'S2MToolbox.podspec' accordingly
 * Change back your project's podfile
 * `pod update`